intel/edge-developer-kit-reference-scripts/gpu/arc/dg2/usecases/openvino/README.md

 ```bash
 ./setup.sh
 ```
-During installation, it may ask you to reboot your system.
+During the installation, you may be required to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:
 > ✓ OpenVINO™ use case Installed

-When you run command `docker images`, you can see the following example:
+When you run the command `docker images`, you can see the following example:
 ```
 REPOSITORY                       TAG       IMAGE ID       CREATED         SIZE
 openvino_notebook/ubuntu24_dev   latest    a92b98fbd9dd   2 minutes ago   2.7GB